-The Smart ForTwo is a two-seat hatchback that, to date, is the smallest highway-legal car sold in the U.S. Even though it’s been available for sale in the U.S. since 2008, it hasn’t caught on nearly as much as it has in Europe.
-A new model is slated to arrive in 2015, but for now, it competes with the Scion iQ, a slightly more expensive alternative.
+The Smart ForTwo is a two-seat hatchback that, to date, is the smallest highway-legal car sold in the U.S. Even though it’s been on the market in the U.S. since 2008, it hasn’t caught on nearly as much as it has in Europe.
+A new model is slated for arrival in 2015, but for now, it mainly competes with the Scion iQ, a slightly more expensive alternative.

 For more information, including options, prices, and specifications, see our full review of the 2014 Smart ForTwo.

 Launched into the teeth of the gas crisis, the Smart ForTwo sold like gangbusters in its first two years--and then sales fell away drastically.
 Outside of the small number of buyers for whom on-street parking is the paramount concern, and the growing number of urban car-sharing programs, the Smart exacts many penalties in its minimal length.
 The base model is inexpensive but surprisingly basic.
 Once you start to add options, a number of vehicles offer a better mix of features and practicality--from the Honda Fit to the MINI Cooper, and especially Chevrolet's new Spark minicar, a five-door hatchback that can actually carry four adults.

 The U.S. model of the Smart ForTwo is powered by a 70-hp, 1.0-liter Mitsubishi three-cylinder engine and five-speed automated manual.
 Dimensions were slightly different, along with various changes in materials, trims, and switchgear, but U.S. Smarts kept the rear-engine, rear-wheel-drive configuration.
 When you're gently driving and not zipping, though, the transmission can be obstinate, lurching between gears in indecision.
 Performance isn't that impressive, though, if you go by the specs: 0-to-60-mph times are a leisurely 13 seconds or so.